velllu/qmk-ambience/README.md

 Make your keyboard follow the display colors.

 # TODOs
-- [-] Add a proper color picking algorithm (like pywal's) instead of just averaging the colors.
+- [x] Add a proper color picking algorithm (like pywal's) instead of just averaging the colors.
 This often gives a bland grey color.
     - [x] Simple averaging algorithm
     - [x] Most used algorithm (picks the most used color in the screen)
-    - [ ] Still have to figure out one I am 100% satisfied with
+        - [ ] Further improvements can be made by making it add colors that are not precisely it, but close.
 - [ ] Add wayland support.
 - [ ] Make color transitions smoother.
 - [x] Add possibility to customize the delay of sending colors to the keyboard.